shinley/gatsby-cn/zh-CN/docs/blog/2017-10-05-portfolio-site-gatsby-wordpress/index.md

 ---
-title: Rebuilding my portfolio website with the great GatsbyJS and WordPress
+title: "Rebuilding my portfolio website with the great GatsbyJS and WordPress"
-date: 2017-10-05
+date: "2017-10-05"
-image: gatsby-article-cover-image.jpg
+image: "gatsby-article-cover-image.jpg"
-author: David James
+author: "David James"
-excerpt: Recreating my WordPress portfolio site using GatsbyJS, React and the WordPress REST API
+excerpt: "Recreating my WordPress portfolio site using GatsbyJS, React and the WordPress REST API"
 ---

-*This article was originally published on [my portfolio site](http://dfjames.com/blog/site-generating-with-the-great-gatsbyjs) on October 1, 2017.*
+_This article was originally published on [my portfolio site](http://dfjames.com/blog/site-generating-with-the-great-gatsbyjs) on October 1, 2017._

 # Site generating with the great GatsbyJS